When data driven reduced order modeling meets full waveform inversion: Introduction to waveform inversion. Paper motivation and outline

 Section~\ref{sect:ROMs} gives the data driven computation of two ROMs: The first ROM is for the ``wave propagator operator", named so because it propagates the wave field from the instants $t_{j-1}$ and $ t_j$ to the next instant $ t_{j+1}$, for $j \ge 1$.
 It was first introduced in \cite{druskin2016direct}, where the resulting ROM was interpreted as a three-point spatial finite difference scheme on a special grid called ``optimal".
 Such grids have been used in the past for obtaining superconvergent approximations of Neumann to Dirichlet maps \cite{druskin2002three,asvadurov2003optimal} and for solving various inverse problems \cite{borcea2005continuum,borcea2010circular,borcea2008electrical}.
 However, the optimal grids are understood only in one dimension, which is why the results in \cite{druskin2016direct} are limited to estimating the reflectivity of layered media.
 The extension of the propagator ROM to higher dimensions and its analysis that establishes the connection to Galerkin projections is given in \cite{borcea2020reduced}, although the ROM was used before in \cite{DtB,borcea2019robust,druskin2018nonlinear} for the purpose of imaging with waves i.e., localizing the support of the reflectivity of a medium with known kinematics.
 The second ROM is for the operator $-c^2(\bx) \Delta$ and was introduced recently in \cite{borcea2022waveform}.
 We explain how the two ROMs are related, discuss their approximation properties and compare them with the time domain reduced basis ROMs in the computational literature.

 Section~\ref{sect:WFI} is concerned with the use of the ROMs for waveform inversion.
-Roughly, this involves the chain of maps $ \boldsymbol{\mathcal{M}}(t) \mapsto \bD(t) \mapsto \mbox{ROM} \mapsto \mbox{estimate of } c(\bx), $ where the first two maps are the ones discussed in the previous section and the last map is computed using iterative optimization.
-We describe three distinct approaches for estimating $c(\bx)$: The first two use a ROM estimate of the wave field inside $\Omega$, called the ``estimated internal wave".
-This wave depends on both the search and true wave speeds and it can be used to linearize approximately the forward data map, which is the first approach introduced recently in \cite{borcea2022internal} and discussed briefly here.
-The second approach is new.
-It uses the observation that the estimated internal wave fits the data, by construction, but unlike the true internal wave, it does not solve the wave equation.
+Roughly, this involves the chain of maps $ \boldsymbol{\mathcal{M}}(t) \mapsto \bD(t)\ \mapsto \mbox{ROM} \mapsto \mbox{estimate of } c(\bx), $ where the first two maps are the ones discussed in the previous section and the last map is computed using iterative optimization. \bc{We describe two distinct ideas for estimating $c(\bx)$: The first one is to use a ROM estimate of the wave field inside $\Omega$, called the ``estimated internal wave".
+This wave field depends on both the search and true wave speeds, it can be computed from the measurements, and it can be used to linearize approximately the map $c(\bx) \mapsto \bD(t)$ \cite{borcea2022internal}.
+Here we introduce a better use of the estimated internal wave, based on the observation that this wave fits the data, by construction, but unlike the true internal wave, it does not solve the wave equation.
 Thus, we estimate $c(\bx)$ by minimizing the residual in the wave equation.
-The third approach was introduced recently in \cite{borcea2022waveform}.
-Like the second approach, it gets rid of data fitting altogether and fits the ROM instead.
+The second idea was introduced recently in \cite{borcea2022waveform}.
+It also gets rid of data fitting and minimizes the ROM misfit instead. }

 Section~\ref{sect:passive} gives the generalization of the inversion methodology to the opportunistic data acquisition setup with random sources.